Mainframe-Archive/lendo/packages/loan-contract/README.md

-# Wallet Setup
+# Contract setup

-## TDLR;
+## Overview

+This project uses ZeppelinOS for managing contract deployment/upgrading.
+Since DAI has only support for Kovan Testnet, we always use the `kovan` network configuration on `truffle-config.js`.

+For local testing we use `ganache` or `ganache-cli` with a dummy ERC20 contract pretending to be a DAI instance.
+For our smart contract it doesn't matter because internally it just accepts an ETH address at initialization time and treats it as the base ERC20 contract address.

+> The following instructions are working as of June/2019.

+## Testing on Kovan testnet

 Assuming you are using a web3-enabled browser:

 1. Get some Kovan ETH by writting your ETH address as a message at https://gitter.im/kovan-testnet/faucet

+2. Exchange test ETH for test DAI at: https://eth2dai.com/instant

-2. You can confirm that you received your testnet DAI at etherscan: https://kovan.etherscan.io/token/0xc4375b7de8af5a38a93548eb8453a498222c4ff2
+3. You can confirm that you received your testnet DAI at etherscan: https://kovan.etherscan.io/token/0xc4375b7de8af5a38a93548eb8453a498222c4ff2

-3. Exchange ETH for DAI at: https://eth2dai.com/instant

-The tests assume you are using a HD wallet with at least 2 addresses, where address[0] will assume a borrower role and address[1] will assume a lender role inside the tests.

-Address[0] must have some ETH, enough to pay for the gas.
-Address[1] also must have some ETH, and must have some DAI to give to the borrower.

-## Smart contract deployment
+For contract deployment from scratch:

-This project uses ZeppelinOS for managing contract deployment/upgrading.
-Since DAI has only support for Kovan Testnet, we always use the `kovan` network configuration on `truffle-config.js`.

-### Contract upgrade

 1. Make sure you have your seed words for `kovan` wallet exported as an environment variable called `MNEMONIC`; it is used by `truffle-config.js` to execute operations on the blockchain.